exploration/hive-service-ruby/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.

-Then, run `rake test` to run the tests.
+On first installation, and after you've changed any code, run `rake test` to run the tests.
 Once your tests are passing, you'll also want to run `rake rubocop` or simply `rubocop` to run additional code tests.
+Alternatively, you can run `rake check_all` or simply `rake` to run the test suite, Rubocop, and Yard documentation in one pass.

 You can run `bin/console` for an interactive prompt that will allow you to experiment.